newmanrs/cloudburst-graph/docs/README.md

 ./run_py.sh
 ```

-Be mindful if making changes to these scripts and re-executing may require you to manually wipe the neo4j database from the console with `match (n) detach delete (n)`
+Be mindful that making changes to these scripts and reexecuting may require you to manually wipe the neo4j database from the console with `match (n) detach delete (n)`.

 ## Example DB queries and images